-Father of four, husband of one, and 5th-grade teacher to many.
-I love reading, learning new things, playing games, working around the house.
+Father of four, husband of one, and 5th-grade teacher.
+I love reading, learning new things, playing games, and working around the house.

 Cheap Solution to Tinny Sound